yukiar/phrase_alignment_cted/README.md

 by Yuki Arase (Osaka University)

-This repository provides an implementation of the phrase alignment method based on the constrained tree edit distance proposed in the following paper.
+This repository provides an implementation of the phrase alignment method based on the constrained tree edit distance.

 Yuki Arase and Jun'ichi Tsujii.
 2020.
 [Compositional Phrase Alignment and Beyond](https://www.aclweb.org/anthology/2020.emnlp-main.125/). in Proc. of the Conference on Empirical Methods in Natural Language Processing (EMNLP), pp. 1611-1623.

 ## Prerequisites
 Please make sure to install all the dependent libraries in ``requirements.txt``

 SPADE and ESPADA datasets are downloadable from LDC (Linguistic Data Consortium)
 * [SPADE](https://catalog.ldc.upenn.edu/LDC2018T09)
-* ESPADA (will be released from LDC in May 2021)
+* ESPADA (will be released from LDC in 2021/5/15)

-Please place these corpora (xml files) in the ```data``` directory (this repository provides just samples for debugging).
+Please place these corpora (xml files) in the ```data``` directory (the current repository provides just samples for debugging).

 ## How to
 ### Model names